nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">
 **:exclamation: Caution**<br>

 This command will delete **all** the data stored in FastTrack apart from the stored monthly budget.
-To minimise the risk of accidentally using this command, we have made it such that the command only works when the `CLEAR` is fully uppercase.
+To minimise the risk of accidentally using this command, we have made it such that the command only works when the word `CLEAR` is fully uppercase.

 Exercise caution before using this command.
 </div>

 ### Demonstration

-1. Enter `CLEAR` in the command box
+1. Enter `CLEAR` in the command box.
 2. FastTrack clears all previously logged expenses, recurring expenses and categories, with the confirmation message `Deleted all prior entries`.

 ![FastTrack clear](images/demo/general/clear.png)